American Karate System

 John Folsom was born in Grand Forks, North Dakota, but grew up in Muskegon, Michigan, where his father was a physician for many years.
 It was there, in April of 1967, that Mr. Folsom began to study karate with Mr. Lieb, the founder of the American Karate System.

-When Mr. Folsom moved to Salem, West Virginia to attend Salem College, he started the Salem Karate Club, originally named the Salem College Karate Club.
+When Mr. Folsom moved to Salem, West Virginia to attend Salem College, he started the Salem Karate Club; originally named the Salem College Karate Club.
 It is one of the two remaining AKS schools of the original thirteen.
-He has been the head instructor for 38 years, and during that time he has taught hundreds of students and promoted over 37 Black Belts.
+He has been the head instructor for 40+ years, and during that time he has taught hundreds of students and promoted over 37 Black Belts (and counting).
 Some of his students have achieved state, national, and international recognition.
-At this time his assistant instructors are Mr. Jude Gore, 5th Dan, Mr. Brian Greynolds, 4th Dan, and Mr. Patrick Fluharty, 1st Dan.

-In addition to the AKS rank of 7th Degree Black Belt, Mr. Folsom also has earned his 2nd Dan in Shotokan Karate and 3rd Kyu Brown in Judo.
-Mr. Folsom’s influence in karate in Harrison County has been immense, with many of his Black Belts have opening their own schools.
+In addition to the AKS rank of 8th Degree Black Belt, Mr. Folsom also has earned his 2nd Dan in Shotokan Karate and 3rd Kyu Brown in Judo.
+Mr. Folsom's influence in karate in Harrison County has been immense.
+Many of his Black Belts have opened their own schools.

 Mr. Folsom joined the Salem City Police Department in June of 1976.
 He began as a patrolman and worked his way through the ranks to become Chief of Police from March, 1983 through August, 1989.
 He then became Director of Security at Salem-Teikyo University for 13 years, but returned to law enforcement in April, 2002.
 His current rank is Captain.

 Mr. Lieb, 10th Dan and founder of the AKS, instilled a drive in Mr. Folsom that has continued since he earned his 1st Degree Black Belt.
-He enjoys teaching and helping students in karate.
-He never dreamed he would have a school that would exist for 38 years.
+John enjoys teaching and helping students in karate.
+He never dreamed he would have a school that would exist for this many years.
 This began by accident when Mr. Floyd Goodson, who was teaching Judo at the Seventh Day Baptist Church, invited Mr. Folsom to participate and also teach karate.
 He still has many ties with Black Belts in Muskegon, Michigan and Texas.
-He looks forward to training and socializing with them at least twice a year.
+He looks forward to training and socializing with them at least twice a year at summer camps or seasonal seminars.
 Mr. Folsom lives in Salem, West Virginia with his wife, Leota, a retired middle school teacher, their three Shelties Duncan, McTavish, Riley, and their cat Jeeves.

 • 1972 AKS Instructor of the Year